MURDriverless/YoloColorParse/readme.md

 ~~In addition, moving or modifying the bounding box anchor actually does not change the results at all.
 All we are changing here is the traffic cone colour label.~~ (Changed rectangle interface, should no longer be moveable.)

+## Preview Usage
+* Textfile preview uses a refactored version of code.
+* Look at `PreviewExample.m` for an example.
+    * Instantiate `FrameSet` with `FrameSet(PathToDataSetDir, PathToTxtFiles)`.
+    * Feeding a cell array of file/image names, i.e. `vid_100_frame_2.txt`.
+* Hotkeys is the same as the manual usage with `W` as save file without advancing frames.

+Note: As textfile preview is only loading from textfiles not not recalculated cone colors, `Q` will "resume" previous work.

 ## Review Instructions

 Please see the Wiki for more instructions on how to review the images.